-“Pleased to meet you,” said Conrad, smiling slightly.
+“Pleased to meet you, ma’am” said Conrad, smiling slightly.

-“Walter,” he said, “I heard you were back in town, but I almost didn’t believe it.”
+“Walter,” said Sheriff Donne, “I heard you were back in town, but I almost didn’t believe it.”

-“Howdy Sheriff,” I said.
-I was waiting for them to kill the fatted calf.
+“Howdy Sheriff,” I greeted.
 “Reports of my demise have been greatly exaggerated.”

 “By reputation; we didn’t run in the same circles.”
 From her tone, she wasn’t all that impressed.
 “We heard there was a little disturbance here, came to check it out.”